housseindjirdeh/hdjirdeh.github.io/_posts/2018-07-02-progressive-angular-applications-2.markdown

 <span class="token keyword">import</span> <span class="token punctuation">{</span> ComponentB <span class="token punctuation">}</span> <span class="token keyword">from</span> <span class="token string">'../component/component-b'</span><span class="token punctuation">;</span>
 <span class="token keyword">import</span> <span class="token punctuation">{</span> ComponentC <span class="token punctuation">}</span> <span class="token keyword">from</span> <span class="token string">'../component/component-c'</span><span class="token punctuation">;</span></code></pre></figure>

-  <p>To simplify this, you can use <code>index.ts</code> files to re-export components (or any other exports).
-This files are sometimes referred to as <i>barrel</i> files and allow you to simplify how we can import exports into something like this:</p>
+  <p>You can also use <code>index.ts</code> files to re-export components (or any other exports).
+These are sometimes referred to as <i>barrel</i> files and allow you to simplify how you can import exports into something like this:</p>

   <figure class="highlight"><pre class=" language-javascript"><code class=" language-javascript" data-lang="javascript"><span class="token keyword">import</span> <span class="token punctuation">{</span> ComponentA<span class="token punctuation">,</span> ComponentB<span class="token punctuation">,</span> ComponentC <span class="token punctuation">}</span> <span class="token keyword">from</span> <span class="token string">'../component'</span><span class="token punctuation">;</span></code></pre></figure>

-  <p>Although the latter approach is used in this article, there is no correct way to export and import modules, and there are actually a few issues with this approach.
-It can make jumping between files within your editor/IDE harder when coupled with absolute imports as well as make autocomplete not work as effectively.
-If you don't prefer this way, feel free to import/export normally instead of how we do it in this article.</p>
+  <p>Although the latter approach is used in this article, there is no correct way.
+There are actually a few issues with the second approach.
+It can make jumping between files within your editor/IDE harder as well as make autocomplete not work as effectively.
+If you don't like this, feel free to import/export normally instead of how it's done in this article.</p>
 </aside>

-The only component (`app.component.ts`) and module (`app.module.ts`) scaffolded when we created the project live directly in `src/app`.
+The only component (`app.component.ts`) and module (`app.module.ts`) scaffolded when the project was created live inside of `src/app`.
 You'll need to modify `AppComponent` to include `HeaderComponent`:

 {% highlight html %}
 <!-- src/app/app.component.html -->